anurag-kqi/MI-7-systems/know_base/process/process.md

      whereas the process identifier of the child is returned to the parent.

 Q11.
 How process is terminated?
+    - Explicit terminaition by calling Exit:
-   - A process may be terminated after its execution is naturally completed.
+            A process may be terminated after its execution is naturally completed.
-   - A child process may be terminated if its parent process requests for its termination.
-This is done by sending a kill signal to the process.
+    - Implicit termination by main function calling returns
+    - Some internal exception occurs:
+        - illegal Address
+        - divide by zoro
+    - Someone sends process a kill signal or some other signal, that expects the process to die
    - A process can be terminated if it tries to use a resource that it is not allowed to.
+This is not entirely true.
      For example - A process can be terminated for trying to write into a read only file.
+Read will return into EACCESS, but process will not die.
    - If an I/O failure occurs for a process, it can be terminated.
-   - In most cases, if a parent process is terminated then its child processes are also terminated.
-   - If a process requires more memory than is currently available in the system, then it is terminated because of memory scarcity.
+This will not result into proces dying, you will get an ioerror from read/write
+   - For example: you are making a call to malloc, and system is running low on memory resources, then malloc might return null.
+And if you are not checking for null value from malloc, and then trying to access it in future, you will have memory violation

 Q12.
 At the starting of a new process, how does child process gets memory structure to continue execution?